sahat/hackathon-starter/README.md

 #### Modules

-To import functions, objects or primitives exported from an external module.
+To import functions, objects, or primitives exported from an external module.
 These are the most common types of importing.

 ```js
 const name = require('module-name');